Frequently Asked Questions

 - It guarantees oversight and accountability.
 The Act establishes an Oversight and Accountability Council (OAC) composed of people with lived SUD experience, including people who actively use drugs, as well as with addiction and service delivery experts.
 Supported by the Oregon Health Authority, the Council determines how funds will be distributed to grant and contract applicants for increasing community access to care.
 The Secretary of State will conduct regular financial and performance audits.

-The new law will generate $302 million in funding for critical addiction recovery and harm reduction services over the next biennium — that’s five times more than what Oregon currently spends on non-Medicaid funding for addiction services.
+So far more than $302 million has been allocated for critical addiction recovery and harm reduction services under Measure 110 so far — that’s five times more than what Oregon currently spends on non-Medicaid funding for addiction services.

 Did Measure 110 legalize drugs?